 We left the bottom corner blank for her to write her name, but a stencil or sponge letters would be more fun!
 For older kids, you could have them carve the letters into the potatoes, there are as many options as their are kids!

-Of course, I know that not all of you can pull out pains at a moments notice.
-You may have a child with sensory issues that just can’t handle the feel or the disorganization.
+Of course, I know that not all of you can pull out paints at a moments notice.
+That is okay, too.
+Or, you may have a child with sensory issues that just can’t handle the feel or the disorganization of paints.
 You can still do this project with stencils.
 Stencils help create a sense of control.
-Markers control the mess.
+Not only do the markers control the mess, the stencils create a set pattern.

 I hope you enjoy this craft and have a wonderful summer making memories!